-Before you can freeze Yorkshire puddings, you need to know how to make them – and you can do this in our recipe guide.
+Before you can freeze Yorkshire puddings, you need to know how to make Yorkshire puddings – and you can do this in our recipe guide.
 Then, keep scrolling for full instructions.

-For more food advice and recipes, go to our hub page.
+For more food advice and recipe ideas, go to our hub page.

 How to freeze Yorkshire puddings

 1. Once the Yorkshire puddings are out of the oven, take them out of the pan they’ve been cooked in and put them on a cooling rack to cool.

 2. Once they are completely cold, transfer them to a freezer bag (or several) that you can seal tightly.

 3. Pop them into the freezer, giving them plenty of space while they freeze to hold their shape.
 Try to avoid pressing other items down on top of them once they are frozen – they will break and chip easily.